-Everywhere in Cambodia, whether it’s the temples of Angkor, or the caves of Kampot, or the countryside of Battambang, if you see tourists gathering with cameras while the locals are rolling their eyes, it can only mean one thing – monkeys.
+Everywhere in Cambodia, whether it’s the temples of Angkor, the caves of Kampot, or the countryside of Battambang, if you see tourists gathering with cameras while the locals are rolling their eyes, it can only mean one thing – monkeys.
 Macaques are cute and photogenic.
 They are also vicious assholes who would love nothing more than to steal everything your own and probably eat your face.
 But I am getting ahead of myself.

 The first time we encountered monkeys was in 2013, during our first visit to Southeast Asia, in Thailand.
 We specifically stopped by to visit Monkey Temple near Chiang Rai to… well… see some monkeys.
 We disembarked a minibus and headed towards a mostly empty temple, not a monkey in sight.
-The temple itself was pretty standard, as far at Thai temples go, picturesque ruins at the foot of a mountain.
+The temple itself was pretty standard, as far as Thai temples go, picturesque ruins at the foot of a mountain.
 Right in front of the temple, we found a small fruit stand selling nothing but bananas by bucketfuls.
-The moment I pulled out a dollar to pay for a bucket of bananas, the fruit seller’s five-year-old son grabbed a large stick and started walking towards me.
+The moment I pulled out a dollar to pay for a bucket of bananas, the fruit seller’s five-year-old son grabbed a large stick and started walking toward me.
 Everything following happened as if in slow motion.

 The fruit seller handed me a bucket of bananas.
 I turned around and quizzically looked at the five-year-old, swinging his stick, like he was getting ready to bat.
 I raised my head and looked towards the temple.
 The mountain on the side of the temple was moving.
 At first, I thought it was rocks rolling down the side of the mountain.
 Then I saw - a hoard of brown monkeys was descending from the mountain, falling on the ground, swinging into the trees.
 I looked at Victor.
 He excitedly nodded and picked up his camera.